Forecasting Generative Amplification: Averaging amplification factor

 \subsection{Gaussian-ring toy data}

-To validate the extracted amplification factor from BNNs, we use Gaussian ring toy data in two and four dimensions, as described in \cref{sec:experimental_setup}.
+To also validate the extracted amplification factor using BNNs for the model uncertainty, we use Gaussian ring toy data in two and four dimensions, as described in \cref{sec:experimental_setup}.
 We divide the phase space along the radius direction $R$ into 20 regions, each containing 5\% of the events, as shown in \cref{fig:local_int_gaussian_ring_training_data}.
 We label the regions sequentially from left to right.

 For each region, we estimate the integral in \cref{eq:bayes_integral} from samples generated with the Bayesian autoregressive transformer and compare it to the true integral values.
 The resulting amplification curves are shown in \cref{fig:local_int_gaussian_ring}.
-Since $\sigModel$ is calculated via subtraction, it can become negative due to numerical fluctuations.
-We do not display these points in the plot.
-For region 2, shown in the upper panels of \cref{fig:local_int_gaussian_ring}, the curves displaying the true and estimated uncertainties $\sigTrue$ overlap, so the BNN learns the uncertainties correctly.
-The extracted $\sigStat$ and $\sigModel$ also follow the expected scaling behaviors.
-Consequently, the estimated and true amplification factors agree very well with $G = 2.6$ and $G = 1.9$ for the two- and four-dimensional toy datasets, respectively.
+Since $\sigma_\text{model}$ is calculated via subtraction, it can become negative due to numerical fluctuations.
+We do not display these points.
+For region 2, shown in the upper panels of \cref{fig:local_int_gaussian_ring}, the curves displaying the true and estimated uncertainties $\sigma_\text{true}$ overlap, so the BNN learns the uncertainties correctly.
+The extracted $\sigma_\text{stat}$ and $\sigma_\text{model}$ also follow the expected scaling behaviors.
+Consequently, the estimated and true amplification factors agree well with $G = 2.6$ and $G = 1.9$ for the two dimensionalities.

-Next, we combine all regions except for the first and the last one in the lower row of \cref{fig:local_int_gaussian_ring_extrap}.
-The combination follows \cref{eq:local_int_combined}, and the estimated $\sigTrue$ is slightly smaller than the true uncertainty.
+Next, we combine all regions except for the first and the last in the lower row of \cref{fig:local_int_gaussian_ring_extrap}.
+The combination follows \cref{eq:local_int_combined}, and the estimated $\sigma_\text{true}$ is slightly smaller than the true uncertainty.
 Still, the estimated amplification factors agree reasonably well with the true factors.
-In the two-dimensional case, the amplification factor is $G \approx 7$, in the more challenging 4D case, we find $G \approx 2.8$.
-The final result deviates from the true value $G \approx 1.3$ more significantly.
+In the 2D case, the amplification factor is $G \approx 7$, in the more challenging 4D case, we find $G \approx 2.8$, starting to deviate from the true value $G \approx 1.3$.